 Portland and the Columbia River Gorge are filled with hiking opportunities, many of which have Americans with Disabilities Act (ADA) accessible portions.
 But just because a hike isn’t marked ADA accessible doesn’t mean someone with a disability isn’t capable of using it — everybody has different levels of strength, stamina and terrain-appropriate gear.
 To address this, Metro (a regional governmental agency) funded the Access Trails project, which expands on local trail information and helps people with disabilities choose their own adventures.
-Here are a few to try.
+Here are a few accessible trails in Portland to try.

 Smith and Bybee Wetlands Natural Area’s Interlakes Trail

 Terrain: Pavement with small sections of concrete upended by tree roots.